 - The ‘organizing-model’ that was ‘tried and tested’ for supporting external change initiatives was poorly suited for internal change efforts.

-- This is due in part because of the organization’s inability to tap organic leadership, enthusiasm, readily available use cases/priorities, and embrace organizational learning.
+- This is partly due to the organization’s inability to tap organic leadership and enthusiasm.
+It also struggles to utilize readily available use cases and priorities.
+Additionally, it does not embrace organizational learning.

 - Initial conversations and interviews at the onset of the project yielded 37 proposed projects and initiatives.
 Workshops were developed in advance of demand.
 A training SharePoint site was also developed to help scale engagement and training.
 None were approved.